lorenzopol/SimBCR-v2/README.md

 # SimBCR
-Python script for simulating recombinant receptor 3D structure in a fully autonomous fashion.
+SimBCR is a python project for simulating recombinant receptor 3D structure in a fully autonomous fashion.

 > This is still an experimental build, once this project will be over a full documentation and contribution pipeline will be released.